-Take a look at these four challenges Personal Trainers face within their first few years of the industry to prepare yourself for life beyond the training room.
+Take a look at these four challenges Personal Trainers face within their first few years of the industry to prepare themselves for life beyond the training room.

 What will set you apart from the average personal trainer?
 What will ensure the longevity of your business and increase the likelihood of developing a clientele with actual results wanting to refer family and friends to you?